 Shavkat Rakhmonov breakdown

-This is the fight everyone's been fantasy booking since Islam Makhachev shocked the world and became a two division champ at UFC 322.
-Shavkat "Nomad" Rakhmonov has been calling his shot, saying he can make it difficult for Islam everywhere, and honestly?
-The dude's earned the right to talk.
-He's undefeated, finished legends like Wonderboy with a slick rear naked choke, and just went five hard rounds with Ian Machado Garry at UFC 310.
-Islam fired back saying Shavkat can't just sit around waiting for a title shot, but here's the thing: this matchup is pure fire.
-You've got Islam, the pound for pound king who just dominated Jack Della Maddalena at UFC 322 to capture the welterweight belt.
-His grappling is suffocating, and he's riding an insane win streak that includes submitting Dustin Poirier in the fifth round and knocking out Volk.
+This is the fight everyone’s been fantasy-booking since Islam Makhachev shocked the world and became a two-division champ at UFC 322.
+Shavkat “Nomad” Rakhmonov has been calling his shot, saying he can make it difficult for Islam everywhere—and honestly, he’s earned the right to talk.
+He’s undefeated, finished legends like Wonderboy with a slick rear-naked choke, and just went five hard rounds with Ian Machado Garry at UFC 310.
+Islam fired back, saying Shavkat can’t just sit around waiting for a title shot, but here’s the thing: this matchup is pure fire.
+You’ve got Islam, the pound-for-pound king who just dominated Jack Della Maddalena at UFC 322 to capture the welterweight belt.
+His grappling is suffocating, and he’s riding an insane run that includes submitting Dustin Poirier in the fifth round and knocking out Volkanovski.

 Both guys are submission hunters who turn up the heat in championship rounds - expect the danger to spike hard in rounds three through five when one tries to break the other.